TPC Sawgrass Stadium Course: Is it Worth $600 Green Fees?

 The first surprise we experienced was the fact that while we were driving in, everything was….brown?

-While Sawgrass was in immaculate shape in January of 2018, because of the freakishly cold winter the Bermuda grass has gone dormant for the first time in decades (if ever).
+While Sawgrass was in immaculate shape in January, because of the freakishly cold winter the Bermuda grass had gone dormant for the first time in decades (if ever).

 We had multiple employees comment on how lucky we are to see it in this condition.